 Need Help?
 Give us a call.

-It’s also easy to start up a SEP plan for your employees; it comes down to three basic steps.
+It’s fairly easy to start up a SEP IRA for employees; it comes down to three basic steps:

 Next, you’ll need to share all the information about the SEP with all eligible employees—that’s a must.
-Say you use the 5035-SEP form as the formal agreement for the SEP-IRA.
+This includes requirements for receiving an allocation, and the basis on which the employer contribution will be allocated.
+Say you use the 5035-SEP form as the formal agreement for the SEP IRA.
 You’ll need to provide an additional employee copy of the form and any related instructions that eligible employees should have.

-Finally, you’ll need to set up the SEP-IRA plans for each eligible employee with a bank, insurance company, or other qualified institution.
-Once the SEP-IRA is set up with the given financial institution, the employee fully owns the SEP-IRA—you’ll just contribute to it.
+Finally, you’ll need to set up the SEP IRA plans for each eligible employee with a bank, insurance company, or other qualified institution.
+All SEP contributions must go to traditional IRAs.
+Employees are responsible for making investment decisions about their SEP IRA accounts.
+In other words, the employee fully owns the SEP IRA—you’ll just contribute to it.

 A SIMPLE-IRA is specifically designated for a company with 100 or fewer employees.
 Both employees and employers contribute to the IRA.
 The employer is required to contribute each year, either matching up to 3% of the given employee’s compensation, or a 2% non-elective contribution for each eligible employee.
 Under the non-elective contribution, the employee must contribute 2% of the eligible employee’s compensation—even if the employee doesn’t contribute to their own SIMPLE-IRA plan that year themselves.